-As participant in the Erasmus+ program, Dr. Tskhay will be visiting WVPU from the Academy of Public Administration under the President of the Republic of Kazakhstan to each offer a four-part lecture workshop regarding their respective research programs.
+As participant in the Erasmus+ program, Dr. Tskhay will be visiting WVPU from the Academy of Public Administration under the President of the Republic of Kazakhstan to offer a four-part lecture workshop.
 By partaking in the Erasmus+ program, Webster Vienna not only enhances its internationalization strategy, but visiting scholars will have the chance to meet and discuss possible research projects with IR faculty.

 Aliya Tskhay holds a PhD in International Relations from University of St Andrews, United Kingdom.
 She has taught courses on international relations, global issues, foreign policy analysis, and research methods.
 Dr Tskhay's areas of specialization are energy policies in the Caspian region and identity politics in Central Asia.
 She currently works on a book on the implementation and internalization of international norms, by the example of the Extractive Industries Transparency Initiative (EITI) implementation in Azerbaijan, Kazakhstan, Kyrgyzstan and Norway.
 She is also involved in policy-related and consultancy work for international organizations and national governments on issues related to Central Asian region and security in wider Europe.